dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 }
 ```

-Since a connection timeout is an advanced configuration setting they reckon they can just add an optional parameter:
+Since a connection timeout is an advanced configuration setting, they reckon they can just add an optional parameter:

 ```c#
 public static HttpClient Connect(string url, TimeSpan? timeout = default)